-Snippet: DetectSensor.java//This is a code to detect if ACCELEROMETER sensor is available on device or not
+Snippet: DetectSensor.java//This is a code to detect if ACCELEROMETER sensor is available on the device or not

 SensorManager mSensorManager = (SensorManager) getSystemService(SENSOR_SERVICE);